lailsonbm/awesome_nested_fields/README.md

         <% end %>

 And yeah, you need to mark it with the class `empty` or any other selector configured via javascript.

+### Javascript Options

+#### Selectors

+To make nested fields work dynamically, the JS code needs to know what elements to use.
+By default, this is made by marking key elements with CSS classes, but you can use other selectors (any valid jQuery selector will do).
+The available options are shown below.

+* `itemSelector` marks each item from the collection (`.item` by default)
+* `containerSelector` marks the element that contains the items (`.container` by default)
+* `addSelector` marks the element that will add a new item to the container when clicked (`.add` by default)
+* `removeSelector` marks the element inside an item that will remove it when clicked (`.remove` by default)
+* `emptySelector` marks the element that is shown when there are no items (`.empty` by default)

+For example, if you are using nested fields inside a table, you can do:

+    element.nestedFields({
+      containerSelector: 'tbody',
+      itemSelector: 'tr'
+    });

 Compatibility